-These speeds are shown in megabytes per second and help you pick out the absolute fastest cards.
+These speeds are in megabytes per second and help you pick out the absolute fastest cards.
 The speeds are based on manufacturer tests, however, so they may represent a best case scenario rather than real world performance.

 In practice, there are other external factors that will affect read and write speeds.
 If you’re copying files to your PC, for instance, your PC’s specs—and even the USB cable you’re using—will play a role.

-The original transfer rate for CDs was 150 KBps.
-As drives developed, they would advertise themselves as being 2x, 4x, 16x, and so on, showing how many times faster than 150 KBps they were.
+The other way manufacturers show the speed of their cards is a throwback to the old CD writing days.
+The original transfer rate for CDs was 150KBps.
+As drives developed, they would advertise themselves as being 2x, 4x, 16x, and so on, showing how many times faster than 150KBps they were.

-MicroSD cards are also often labelled in this way.
-When a card is described as 100x, it means 100 x 150 KBps, which is 15 MBps.
+You’ll often see microSD cards labelled like this.
+When a card is described as 100x, it means 100 x 150KBps, which is 15MBps.
 That speed is, again, under ideal lab conditions.

-3. Wrong Cards For the Task
+3. Picking the Wrong SD Card for the Task

 For photography, some users prefer several smaller cards to a single large one so they minimize the risk of losing all of their photos if a card corrupts.
-If you’re shooting RAW, where files might be 20 MB or more, you’ll benefit from having U1 or U3 speeds (but they require at least SDHC format).
+If you’re shooting RAW, where files might be 50MB or more, you’ll benefit from having U1 or U3 speeds (but they require at least SDHC format).

 And in case you’re wondering, there’s no difference between a full-size SD card and a microSD card in an SD adapter.
 If your camera only has an SD slot, you can still use a microSD card in it.

-4. Buying Fake Cards
+4. Buying Fake MicroSD Cards

 It sounds like an obvious thing to avoid, but sadly, buying fake memory cards is incredibly easy.

-The buying guides on Ebay include a page on spotting counterfeits due to how common they are.
+The buying guides on eBay include a page on spotting counterfeits due to how common they are.
 Amazon Warehouse sellers have been accused, too.
 If you’re buying from a source you’re unsure about, check the reviews first.